 No-bake, make-ahead Halloween Dirt Cups are a creepy dessert that kids and adults alike will love.
 This super simple treat is layered with pudding, cookies and candy.

-Why You’ll Love These Halloween Dirt Cups
+Why You’ll Love This Recipe For Halloween Pudding Cups

 • No bake and make-ahead!